 Logo placement: The 'Universiteit Leiden' logo has a fixed, central position within the droplet.

-Sometimes the droplet element does not fit in the standard bottom-left corner position: for example, a roll-up banner with plants or furniture in front.
-You may then place it in the top-left corner instead.
+If the droplet element does not fit in the standard bottom-left corner position (e.g., a roll-up banner with plants or furniture in front), you can place it in the top-left corner instead.
 Use a mirrored version of the droplet with the curve facing down.

 If using the droplet element would make the logo unclear or too small, use the alternative form based on the university rings.
 This was designed to ensure the logo remains identifiable on small backgrounds.